fincoder468/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
 Welcome to my Data Analyst Portfolio!

-Hi, my name is Poonam Prajapat.
+Hi, I'm Poonam!
 I have an engineering background and hold a Bachelor of Technology in Civil from Indian Institute of Technology, Roorkee(IIT Roorkee).
 I am a data enthusiast with a strong interestb and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data analytics as an entry-level data analyst.

 During my studies, I honed my ability to work with complex data in some projects and also developed a keen eye for identifying patterns and trends in supply chain management.
 I also gained experience in data management, and statistical analysis, which I believe will be valuable assets in my role as a data analyst.